 When is the best time to visit Granada?

 We visited Granada in August, so it was very hot (not very wise of us), during daytime temperature can reach 35º to 37º.
 In Summer, it is almost compulsory to bring walking shoes, you are going to walk a lot, and it is worth it.

-Although we went in the Summer, we believe it’s the worst time to visit Andalusia and Granada.
+Although we went in the Summer, we believe it’s the worst time to visit Andalucia and Granada.
 It’s way too hot!
-If you have the opportunity to go during Spring (or Autumn) when it’s nice and warm and you’ll surely find smaller ques in Alhambra.
+If you can go during Spring (or Autumn) when it’s nice and warm, you’ll surely find smaller queues in Alhambra.

-Even in winter, it’s never too cold in Andalusia and it doesn’t rain that much.
-Plus, you are close to the Sierra Nevada, maybe you can make a ski trip too!
+Even in winter, it’s never too cold in Andalusia, and it doesn’t rain that much.
+Plus, if you are close to the Sierra Nevada, you can also make a ski trip!

 Best Things to do in Granada

 It is very easy to fall in love with Alhambra and its story.
 As Washington Irving said “For my part, I gave myself up, during my sojourn in the Alhambra, to all the romantic and fabulous traditions connected with the pile.
 I lived in the midst of an Arabian tale, and shut my eyes, as much as possible, to everything that called me back to every-day life; and if there is any country in Europe where one can do so, it is in poor, wild, legendary, proud-spirited, romantic Spain; where the old magnificent barbaric spirit still contends against the utilitarianism of modern civilization”.

 Washington Irving was an American writer and US ambassador to Spain.
 He was very passionate about Alhambra and spent 3 months in the palace, where he was inspired to write his “Tales of Alhambra”.